hyosung11/OSSD/forge-your-future-notes.md

    3. lifeblood of project
 4. New Contributors
    1. apprenticeship phase
-   2. projects that pay attentionto this role have strong communities which are worth seeking out
+   2. projects that pay attention to this role have strong communities which are worth seeking out
 5. Users
    1. need people to use the project
    2. provide feedback, bug reports and feature ideas